-As of June 30, 2017, eight purported class actions have been filed against 3M and other defendants in federal or state courts - three in federal court in Colorado, four in federal court in Pennsylvania, and one in state court in New York.
-An individual complaint also has been filed in the federal court Pennsylvania.
+As of September 30, 2017, eleven purported class actions have been filed against 3M and other defendants in federal or state courts - three in federal court in Colorado, four in federal court in Pennsylvania, and four in state court in New York.
+An individual complaint also has been filed in the federal court in Pennsylvania.
 The complaints seek unstated damages and other remedies, such as medical monitoring, and allege that the plaintiffs suffered personal injury and property damage from drinking water supplies contaminated with certain PFCs used in Aqueous Film Forming Foam (AFFF) at current or former airports and air force military bases located in Colorado, Pennsylvania, and New York.